phughk/AlgorithmShowdown/README.md

 ```

 It is possible that future solutions will be built with gradle as I would like to learn it more

+### Clojure builds
+It is possible to create leinigen builds using the init_clojure script, however
+all my clojure solutions aren't projects, only single scripts that can be run with `clojure solution.clj`